Fariaz99cuet/DeepGlove-FFT-Attention-U-Net-for-DeepGlove-Image-Segmentation/README.md

 A hybrid U-Net architecture that integrates frequency-domain features (via FFT) with attention mechanisms to improve medical image segmentation

 # DeepGlove-FFT-Attention-U-Net-for-Medical-Image-Segmentation
-A hybrid U-Net architecture that integrates frequency-domain features (via FFT) with attention mechanisms to improve medical image segmentation
+A hybrid U-Net architecture that integrates frequency-domain features (via FFT) with attention mechanisms to improve DeepGlove image segmentation

-This project implements a **U-Net architecture enhanced with FFT-based frequency features and attention mechanisms** to improve medical image segmentation accuracy.
+This project implements a **U-Net architecture enhanced with FFT-based frequency features and attention mechanisms** to improve DeepGlove image segmentation accuracy.
 It demonstrates how combining **spatial and frequency-domain features** can lead to more precise segmentation results.

 ---